Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds: Green currents and (almost) simple action

 Together with Theorem \ref{thm:main}, we get \begin{theorem} Let $X$ and $f$ be as in Theorem \ref{thm:main}.
-Assume further that the action of $f$ is simple.
-Then, there exists a proper analytic subset $E$ invariant under $f$ such that if $S\in\Cc_\pf$ is smooth near $E$, then
+Assume further that the action of $f$ is simple and $p=\pmain$.
+Then, there exists a proper analytic subset $E$ invariant under $f$ such that if $S\in\Cc_p$ has a smooth representation in a neighborhood of $E$, then

-exponentially fast where $c_S=\frac{\langle S, T^-\rangle}{\langle \omega^\pf, T^-\rangle}$.
-In particular, if $H$ is an analytic subset of pure dimension $k-\pf$ such that $H\cap E=\emptyset$, then the sequence $d_\pf^{-n}(f^n)^*[H]$ converges to $c_HT^+$ where $c_H=\frac{\langle [H], T^-\rangle}{\langle \omega^\pf, T^-\rangle}$. \end{theorem}
+exponentially fast where $c_S=\frac{\langle S, T^-\rangle}{\langle \omega^p, T^-\rangle}$.
+In particular, if $H$ is an analytic subset of pure dimension $k-p$ such that $H\cap E=\emptyset$, then the sequence $d_p^{-n}(f^n)^*[H]$ converges to $c_HT^+$ where $c_H=\frac{\langle [H], T^-\rangle}{\langle \omega^p, T^-\rangle}$. \end{theorem}

-If we do not require the existence of the limit $d_p^{-n}(f^n)_*(\omega^{k-p})$, the convergence of $d_p^{-n}(f^n)^*(\omega^p)$ is true under slightly more relaxed conditions. \begin{enumerate} \item $d_{p-1}<d_p$, \item $d_p$ is a simple eigenvalue of $f^*$ on $H^{p, p}(X, \R)$, and \item the other (real or complex) eigenvalues of this operator on $H^{p, p}(X, \R)$ have modulus strictly smaller than $d_p$. \end{enumerate} The proofs of lemmas and propositions in \cite{DNV} work in the same way.
-So, we have Theorem \ref{thm:almost_simple}.
+\begin{remark} If we do not require the existence of the limit $T^-:=d_p^{-n}(f^n)_*(\omega^{k-p})$, the convergence of $d_p^{-n}(f^n)^*(\omega^p)$ is true under slightly more relaxed conditions (1) through (3) as follows.
+Notice that $p$ is not necessarily equal to $\pmain$ in the following. \begin{enumerate} \item $d_{p-1}<d_p$, \item $d_p$ is a simple eigenvalue of $f^*$ on $H^{p, p}(X, \R)$, and \item the other (real or complex) eigenvalues of this operator on $H^{p, p}(X, \R)$ have modulus strictly smaller than $d_p$. \end{enumerate} The proofs of lemmas and propositions in \cite{DNV} work in the same way.
+So, we have Theorem \ref{thm:almost_simple}. \end{remark}